paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (3) aid the completion of a project that provides significant flood risk reduction or environmental benefits.

-**(d) Termination of authority** The authority provided in this section shall terminate 10 years after June 10, 2014.
+**(d) Termination of authority** The authority provided in this section shall terminate on December 31, 2028.

 **(e) Report**